cheshire3/cheshire3/docs/source/tutorial/indexes.rst

 terms in the :py:class:`~cheshire3.baseObjects.IndexStore` referenced in the :ref:`config-paths` section.

-Finally, in the first example, we have a setting called 's
+Finally, in the first example, we have a setting called ``sortStore``.
+When this is provided and set to a true value, it instructs the system to create a map of :py:class:`~cheshire3.baseObjects.Record` identifier to terms enabling the :py:class:`~cheshire3.baseObjects.Index` to be used to quickly re-order :py:class:`~cheshire3.baseObjects.ResultSet`\ s based on the values extracted.